Monaco: Personal Taxation

-The rates of tax payable depend on how close the relationship is between the donor and the donee with the general rule being that the more distant the relationship the higher the tax payable.
+The tax rates payable depend on how close the relationship is between the donor and the recipient with the general rule being that the more distant the relationship the higher the tax payable.

 The rates payable on transfers of property situated in Monaco whether by way of inter vivos gift or on death are as follows:

-- Direct line spouses (wife, parents and children), nil;
+- Direct spouses and dependants (wife, parents and children), nil;

 - Other relatives, 13%;

 If the deceased is a French national who had been resident in Monaco for five years at the time of his death, assets situated in Monaco are governed by Monégasque law, while those based in France are taxed according to the principles of French tax law.